junxit/us-congress-bills-111/metadata.md

 - 2010-07-27 — Reported by the Committee on House Administration.
 H. Rept.
 111-569.
 - 2010-07-27 — Reported by the Committee on House Administration.
 H. Rept.
 111-569.
 - 2010-07-28 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.
+- 2010-09-22 — Cleared for White House.
+- 2010-09-22 — Passed Senate without amendment by Unanimous Consent.
+- 2010-09-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2010-09-22 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S7365)
+- 2010-09-22 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S7365)
+- 2010-09-23 — Message on Senate action sent to the House.
+- 2010-09-23 — Presented to President.
+- 2010-09-23 — Presented to President.
+- 2010-09-30 — Became Public Law No: 111-248.
+- 2010-09-30 — Became Public Law No: 111-248.
+- 2010-09-30 — Signed by President.
+- 2010-09-30 — Signed by President.